 "Jesus' Baptism and Ours"

 Without the rest of Jesus’ life, his baptism isn’t something we can comprehend.
 We can only comprehend the purpose of Jesus’ baptism when we look at the days and years that followed that day in the Jordan.
 It’s when we see Jesus taking his place with hurting people that his baptism starts to make sense.
-Jesus’ baptism in the Jordan foreshadowed his baptism on the cross.
 Baptism was Jesus’ commissioning for ministry.

 During the week before his death, Jesus was challenged by the leaders of the temple: “By what authority do you do these things?”

-Jesus answers by referring to his baptism: “Was the baptism of John from heaven-- or not?”
+Jesus answers by referring to his baptism: “Was the baptism of John from heaven or not?”
 In other words, I was baptized.
 That’s how all this started.”
-It was in the waters of baptism that Jesus heard the Spirit calling him to speak the truth and to live with grace.
+It was in the waters of baptism that Jesus began hearing the Spirit calling him to speak the truth and to live with grace.

 Baptisms, like all beginnings, find their meaning after the event.
 Beginning is usually fairly easy.
 Finishing is usually harder.